rsonny89/ProcessManagement/README.md

       If the scheduling info should be shown in non interactive mode
       Default: false
     --shortest
-      Runs the shortest job scheduler
+      Runs the shortest job queue
       Default: false
     --top, -t
       Upper limit of the process runtime value